astropy/astropy/docs/development/releasing.rst

    bugfix or a new major version.
 You may also need to update the contributor list on the web site if you updated the ``docs/credits.rst`` at the outset.

 #.
-In the astropy *master* branch (not just the maintenance branch), be sure to
+Open a pull request to the astropy *master* branch to
    update the ``CHANGES.rst`` to reflect the date of the release you just performed and to include the new section of the changelog.
 Often the easiest way to do this is to use ``git cherry-pick`` the changelog commit just before the release commit from above.
-If you aren't sure how to do this, you might be better off copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.
+If you are not sure how to do this, you might be better off copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.

 #.
-If there are any issues in the Github issue tracker that are labeled
-   ``affects-dev`` but are issues that apply to this release, update them to ``affects-release``.
-Similarly, if any issues remain open for this release, re-assign them to the next relevant milestone.

-#.
-Create a github milestone for the next bugfix version, move any remaining
-   issues from the version you just released, and close the milestone.
-When releasing a major release, close the last milestone on the previous maintenance branch, too.

-#.
-Notify the Conda Distribution Maintainer and the Continuous Integration
+Notify the Continuous Integration maintainer about the new release.
-   maintainer about the new release.
-Typically, you should wait to make sure ``conda-forge`` and possible ``conda`` works before sending out the public announcement (so that users that want to try out the new version can do so on conda).
+   While ``conda-forge`` bot automatically opens a PR for stable releases, you still have to notify the Conda Distribution Maintainer about LTS release.
+Typically, you should wait to make sure ``conda-forge`` and possible ``conda`` works before sending out the public announcement (so that users that want to try out the new version can do so on ``conda``).

 #.
 Update the ``LATEST_ASTROPY_STABLE`` or ``ASTROPY_LTS_VERSION`` variables
    in the ``ci-helpers`` repository once the ``conda`` packages became